 Louisville is a somewhat small city located in the state of Mississippi.
 With a population of 5,913 people and four associated neighborhoods, Louisville is the 59th largest community in Mississippi.

-Louisville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Louisville does not have a public transit system used by locals to get to and from work.

 In terms of college education, Louisville is nearly on par with the US average for all cities of 21.84%: 18.71% of adults 25 and older in Louisville have a bachelor's degree or advanced degree.